 The character of Albert Snodoloberm began way back in 2005 as a mildly sociopathic puppet named Al the Slug.
 Puppet Al(fred) was a much happier fellow, kind of cheeky.
 He would simply lie about being famous…for instance, he claimed to have done most of Johnny Depp’s dialogue replacement for the Burton-Depp movies.

-So for about a decade I was making strange puppet films – you can see them over at Lumalin.com – and when Al the Slug took his turn for a feature-length role in Hell Leaks Laughter (2014), things went very badly for him, total snake eyes, done.
+For about a decade I was making strange feature-length puppet films – you can see them over at Lumalin.com – and when Al the Slug took his turn for a leading role in Hell Leaks Laughter (2014), things go very badly for him in that movie.
+It was a cruel farewell to any celebrity dreams of his.
 But I wanted to keep working with the character, seeing how far down the rabbit hole of regret and envy and bitterness and casual paranoia I could take him.
 So I began playing him as a human…and actually, if I had to be honest, there’s something about the character that has become autobiographical.
-Slogging away at making obscure existential puppet movies for a decade probably feels not all that different from doing stand-up comedy and never getting famous…
+Slogging away at making obscure existential puppet movies for a decade probably feels not all that different from Albert’s never getting famous…

 Thanks for stopping by… *puppetless handshake*